gledakis/PaaSportAdapterTemplate/README.md

 # PAASPORT Adapter Template
-> Template for the creation of an Adapter for PaaSport Marketplace, the PaaS Interoperability platform
+> Template for the creation of an Adapter for PaaSport Marketplace, the PaaS Interoperability platform.
-> Implement methods in adapter Class
+* Implement methods in adapter Class.
-> Provide the created adapter to test and addition to our marketplace ( contact us: http://paasport-project.eu/contact.php)
+* Provide the created adapter to test and addition to our marketplace ( contact us: http://paasport-project.eu/contact.php)

 ## Prerequisites